mitanshu7/PaperMatch/README.md

 This project allows users to search for arXiv papers either by ID or abstract.
 The search functionality is powered by a machine learning embedding model and Milvus, a vector database.
 Gradio is used to create a user-friendly web interface for interaction.

+See implemented demo at [papermatch.mitanshu.tech](https://papermatch.mitanshu.tech)

-See full explanation at the following blog post: https://mitanshu.tech/posts/papermatch/
+See full explanation at the corresponding blog post: [mitanshu.tech/posts/papermatch](https://mitanshu.tech/posts/papermatch/)

 ## Features